With Lyme disease on the rise, people need to take special care to avoid tick encounters amid the COVID-19 crisis.

 TICK SPRAYING IS THE BEST WAY TO PROTECT THE ONES YOU LOVE.

-With tick and mosquito-borne diseases on the rise in CT, tick control services are becoming more important than ever.
+With tick and mosquito-borne diseases on the rise in CT, tick control services in the state are becoming more important than ever.
 Luckily, Tick Control, LLC makes spraying your property a simple task- just call us!
-Our knowledgeable specialists are dedicated to protecting your family from deer ticks, dog ticks, the risks of tick-borne illness.
+Our knowledgeable specialists are dedicated to protecting your family from deer ticks, dog ticks, and the risks of tick-borne illness.
 After all, no one wants Lyme disease.

-Tick Control, LLC spares no expense in delivering you the finest products and services at the lowest prices possible.
+Tick Control, LLC spares no expense in delivering you the finest name-brand products and services at the lowest prices possible.
 Your family deserves protection that is unparalleled and only Tick Control, LLC utilizes the very best tick control methods.
 We strive to deliver it!
 And yes, our tick sprays are very safe for pets!
 Our phone number is (888) 910-8425.

-TICK CONTROL, LLC IS AMONG THE BEST TICK CONTROL COMPANIES SERVICING THE STATE OF CONNECTICUT.
+WHY IS TICK CONTROL, LLC BETTER THAN OTHER TICK CONTROL COMPANIES IN THE STATE OF CONNECTICUT?

 We are not just tick sprayers, we are tick spraying specialists.
 We use only name-brand products mixed and applied to exact specifications.
 Because our staff is properly trained and state-certified, our technicians are experts.
 The professional demeanor and care for yard is unparalleled.
-Simply put, we know how get rid of ticks on your property.
-We offer the very best yard treatment for ticks.
-Our business was founded on the dedication to making your health and safety our top priority.
+Simply put, we know how get rid of ticks on your property and offer the very best yard treatments for ticks.
+Tick Control, LLC is dedicated to public health and safety.
+It is our top priority.
 If you're serious about preventing ticks, there is no match for Tick Control, LLC.

 HAVE A TICK INFESTATION IN YOUR YARD?